MethodsAndPractices/vsteam/.docs/Remove-VSTeamGitRepository.md

 ## DESCRIPTION

-Remove-VSTeamGitRepository removes the Git repository from your Visual Studio Team Services or Team Foundation Server account.
+Remove-VSTeamGitRepository removes the Git repository from your Azure DevOps or Team Foundation Server account.

 ## EXAMPLES